 top of page

-How to Find Lost Cats: Interviewing the Pet Detective for cats
+How to Find Lost Cats: interview with the Pet Detective for Lost Cats.

-Best Friends Podcaster extraordinaire Jon Dunn and Lost Cat Finder Kim freeman talk about how shelters can benefit from directing owners to new methods and resources for finding lost cats.
+Best Friends Podcaster Jon Dunn and Lost Cat Finder Kim Freeman talk about how shelters and owners can use new methods and resources for finding lost cats.

 LINK to hear PODCAST